quixio/quix-streams/docs/using.md

 ## Conclusion

-In this topic you have learned:
+In this documentation you have learned:

 * How to perform stateless "one message at a time" processing.
 * How to handle the situation where state needs to be preserved, and problems that can arise in naive code.